 - Recheck breathing and pulse.
 Is the person breathing independently again or is a pulse detectable in the carotid artery?
 If so, stop compressions.
 If not, continue compressions until emergency responders arrive.

-Administering chest compressions can be physically demanding, says Dr. Tamirisa.
-If necessary, engage other bystanders in providing assistance by calling 911 and taking turns administering CPR.
+Administering chest compressions can be hard to do for a long period of time.
+If necessary, engage other bystanders in providing assistance by calling 9-1-1 and taking turns administering CPR.
 HANDS-ONLY™ CPR and CPR certification is available from the American Heart Association or through the ProMedica CPR Rescue Training Center.